sap-tutorials/Tutorials/tutorials/create-an-action-of-a-type-email/create-an-action-of-a-type-email.md

 <!-- description --> Learn how to create an action of a type email.

 ## Prerequisites
-- You have activated Alert Notification in a trial account as described in [Set Up SAP Alert Notification service for SAP BTP for Initial Use](set-up-alert-notification).
+- You have activated Alert Notification in a trial account as described in [Set Up SAP Alert Notification service for SAP BTP for Initial Use](set-up-alert-notification)

 ## You will learn
-- How to create an action of a type email, so that you can receive notifications to a given email.
+- How to create an action of a type email, so that you can receive notifications to a given email
     > If you want to receive notifications to other delivery channels, see the SAP Cloud Platform Alert Notification documentation at [Managing Actions](https://help.sap.com/docs/ALERT_NOTIFICATION/5967a369d4b74f7a9c2b91f5df8e6ab6/8a7e092eebc74b3ea01d506265e8c8f8.html).

 ## Intro